-The Graduate School requires that students satisfy and demonstrate reasonable progress in their program of study (see Section 5.4 of the Graduate School Handbook).
+The Graduate School requires that students satisfy and demonstrate reasonable progress in their program of study (Graduate School Handbook, Section 5.4).
 A student who does not maintain reasonable progress toward a degree or who does not fulfill other graduate program requirements, including the Essential Functions or who engages in misconduct, will be formally warned by the Graduate School.
 If the problems are not corrected by the end of the following semester, further registration in the program can be denied upon the recommendation of the Graduate Studies Chair to the Graduate School.